sungheeyun/sungheeyun.github.io/_posts/2025-02-03-PDT - math - inequalities.markdown

 Let's return to our friend, the Cauchy-Schwarz inequality.
 What begins as a simple relationship between two vectors extends beautifully into infinite-dimensional spaces, becoming a cornerstone of functional analysis and quantum mechanics.

-Consider how the inequality evolves:
+Consider how the inequality evolves

 <ol>
 <li>
-	For finite vectors:
+	For finite vectors

 	$$
 		\left(\sum_{i=1}^n a_i^2\right) \left(\sum_{i=1}^n b_i^2\right)